-The CNL Editor is available through a Web GUI, access to which is managed by Keycloak7.
-The web GUI shows the REOs associated to a user and allows her/him to perform the aforementioned operations (show, edit, delete, map) on them.
+The CNL Editor is available through a Web GUI, access to which is managed by Keycloak12.
+The web GUI shows the REOs associated to the Cloud Services to which the users are authorized and allows them to perform the operations show, edit, delete, map on them.

 Requirement id CNLE.02

 Short title CNL Editor policies authoring

 Description The CNL Editor will allow creating statements for security controls.

-Implementation Discarded

-state